mykelalvis/FT/Traveller/Adventures/Annic Nova - Shadows/Annic Nova.md

 Painted on the iris valve at this level is the figure V,

 6. Living Area.
 This lounge is spacious and carpeted, and several comfortable  chairs are scattered about around small tables.
 On the wall to starboard is a bar, while to port is a floor-to-ceiling visor screen.
 Each side wall has a hallway leading off laterally.
 The bar is well stocked with liquors, most having indecipherable labels.
 A close check (to take perhaps 15 minutes) will reveal at least one bottle labelled in anglic, and a date about 20 years ago.
 The quality of the liquors is excellent (by reputation to a connoiseur, and by taste if tasted).
 If this deck has been rendered airless, all the bottles will be broken, and the contents spilled and evaporated.
 The visor screen responds to the controls (on-off) on the wall next to it, or will come on (with sound at full volume) if someone sits down in the lounge chair directly facing it.
 The program shown is (throw 1D)
    1. an animated film with a great deal of violence, but no apparent injuries,
- 2. an abstract color projection with an accompanying soothing music soundtrack,
+   2. an abstract color projection with an accompanying soothing music soundtrack
    3. a head and shoulders view of a bald, eyebrowless, humanoid talking in an unknown language while graphic maps projected behind him constantly change,
    4. an apparent travelogue showing a variety of animals in their natural habitats
    5. an animated lecture on the chemical elements, with accompanying text and voice-over
    6. static.

 Close investigation of the visor will show a concealed set of controls (in a sliding panel on the wall), including a volume control, a channel dial marked `IV7 AJU`, and a speed control.
 The channel control will select among the six channels indicated.
 The speed control will slow down or speed up the program being shown; if channel 6 (U) is slowed down, it becomes a children's illustrated dictionary.
 Studying channel U or channel J will teach the ship's language (studying 12 hours per day) on a throw of 14+, OM +1 per day spent, OM +1 if intelligence 11+. ^area6

 7. Sleeping Room.
 This small room is obviously sleeping quarters, and contains a bunk, fold-out desk, several drawers, mirror, and reclining chair.
-There are, however, no clothing, and no sign of personal articles.
+There are, however, no clothing, and no sign of personal articles. ^room-7

 8. Sleeping Room.
-This small room is similar to room 7, but has a lived-in look.
+This small room is similar to [[#^room-7|room 7]], but has a lived-in look.
 In the top drawer is a box containing several rings mounted with gemstones (each with an apparent value of Cr500).
 Under the bunk's matress is an envelope containing several bills (apparently money), marked JO, IN, and INO, as well as various statements and phrases in the ship's language.
 A full length mirror is mounted on the wall.
 If power is on low level, it is indeed a mirror.
 If power is on full, the mirror is an operating color retransmitter screen, which means that it acts like a mirror, but presents an unreversed image.
 A person standing in front of it would see himself or herself as others do, rather than as a mirror image.
 Unless someone actually stands in front of the mirror  nd indicates that he or she is checking it out, the effect will be than anyone in the room will have an undefined, uneasy feeling.
-The mechanism for the retransmitter is behind the screen, accessible if a concealed latch is located and tripped.
+The mechanism for the retransmitter is behind the screen, accessible if a concealed latch is located and tripped. ^room-8

 9. Sleeping Room.
 This room is larger, and contains a double bed rather than bunks.
-Personal effects for both male and female individuals are present in the drawers.
+Personal effects for both male and female individuals are present in the drawers. ^room-9

 10. Bedroom.
 In this room, the most obvious feature is the presence of the four small beds along the walls.
 Several small pieces of furniture are scattered about, and a lot of clothing is strewn in disorder.
 Aside from a few small toys, there is nothing of value here.
 However, after all have left the lateral hallway, a small robot-like device (about 300mm high, cylindrical, and emitting small peeping noises while an electric blue spark wanders around its head/top) will emerge.
 It will orient on one person, and follow him/her around anywhere on this deck, the sparks getting more violent whenver it approaches closer than one meter.
 This device is actually a child's toy, easily broken by a kick or blow; it can be turned off by touching it with an ungloved hand, and will turn on again at the next touch.